 ALC invites all to attend its 2020 opening event on Monday 24 February at 2.00 pm.

-Since the early 2000s, ALC has marked the beginning of each new academic year with an Opening Lecture.
+Since its inception, ALC has marked the beginning of each new academic year with an Opening Lecture.
 Traditionally, this lecture provided ALC teaching staff with an opportunity to present information on a topic arising from their current or recent research.
 Monthly research seminars held at the College now provide a more regular occasion for this to occur.

 This year’s opening event, rebranded as an Opening Conversation, is more in tune with the education model of action research/reflection learning and paves the way for open and public dialogue between the College and the Church—the topic of conversation being, ALC exists in partnership to serve.